 Crawl space drainage problems can cause many unpleasant dangers to your home such as mold, mildew and wood rot.
 Many of these drainage problems are easy and inexpensive to correct if you know what to look for.

 I will share with you one of our client's crawl space water problems.
-This client called a couple of weeks ago.
+This client called seeking answers to her problem.

 Judy A. called to inquire about our expertise in hydrology.
 She had found us on our website.
 She was seeking a solution to her wet crawl space of her home.
 She said her crawl space had begun to have an odor and that she had noticed it was wet most all the time.
 This was the first time in 12 years that she had ever known of her crawl space being wet.